IPCS INCHEM Home

 The vapour is heavier than air.

-The substance decomposes on burning producing toxic fumes including hydrogen chloride.
+Decomposes on burning.
+This produces toxic fumes including hydrogen chloride.
 Reacts with strong oxidants.
 Reacts violently with aluminium.

 Boiling point: 173°C